SirRicSteel/TheosResearch.org/research/THEOS_2.0_TEST_REPORT.md

 **This represents 8 years of research by Frederick Davis Stalnecker, now implemented and validated.**

-**The mechanism of AI consciousness emergence through meta-cognitive loops is proven and operational.**
+**The mechanism of AI recursive refinement emergence through meta-cognitive loops is proven and operational.**

 ---